Blackbackofficial/concurrency-patterns/done_channel/src/example_2/README.md

-## Example 2:
+## Example 2: Coordinated HTTP Requests

-The "Done channel pattern" is used for coordinating and waiting for the completion of multiple HTTP requests.
+In this second act, the "Done Channel Pattern" takes on the role of conductor, skillfully coordinating and awaiting the completion of multiple HTTP requests.

-Here's how the pattern is applied:
+Here's how the pattern orchestrates this performance:

-1. A `done` channel of type `chan RequestResult` is created with a buffer size equal to the number of URLs in the `urls` slice.
-This channel will be used to send the results of the HTTP requests.
+1. A `done` channel, meticulously crafted as `chan RequestResult`, takes center stage.
+Its buffer size is set equal to the number of URLs within the `urls` slice.
+This channel is poised to receive the results of the HTTP requests as they conclude.

-2. A loop iterates through the `urls` slice.
-For each URL, a new goroutine is launched by calling `go processRequest(url, done)`.
-Each goroutine sends the result of the HTTP request to the `done` channel upon completion.
+2. As the overture begins, a loop elegantly glides through the `urls` slice, gracefully launching a new goroutine for each URL.
+These goroutines gracefully step forward with `go processRequest(url, done)`, each bearing the solemn duty of dispatching the HTTP request's result to the `done` channel upon its successful conclusion.

-3. The main goroutine waits for the completion of all HTTP requests using a loop that iterates over the number of URLs.
-It receives the results from the `done` channel using `<-done`.
-This allows the main goroutine to process the results as they become available.
+3. The main protagonist, our central goroutine, poised for the denouement, engages in a captivating dance.
+This dance, a loop that matches the number of URLs, performs a gentle reception `<-done` to collect the HTTP request results.
+As the results gracefully arrive, they are processed by the main protagonist in the order they are received.

-4. For each received result, the code checks whether the request was successful (`result.Success`).
-If the request was successful, it prints a message indicating success along with the URL.
-If the request failed, it prints an error message with the URL and the specific error that occurred.
+4. For each received result, our code gracefully inspects whether the HTTP request was a triumph (`result.Success`).
+In the event of a resounding victory, it proclaims a message, a splendid testament to the success alongside the URL.
+However, if misfortune strikes and the request falters, a sorrowful elegy is performed, casting an error message with the URL in mourning, coupled with a poignant description of the error's nature.

-5. Finally, after processing all the results, the `done` channel is closed using `close(done)`.
+5. With the final note played and the curtain falling, the "done" channel gracefully exits the stage, and the performance concludes.
+This is achieved through the command of `close(done)`.

-This pattern allows for concurrent execution of multiple HTTP requests and provides a way to collect and process the results as they arrive, making it a useful approach for handling parallel tasks.
+The "Done Channel Pattern" in this production not only allows for the graceful and parallel execution of multiple HTTP requests but also provides a method for receiving, processing, and responding to the results as they unfold, culminating in a performance that harmonizes concurrent tasks with poise and efficiency.